ranja-sarkar/networks-graphs/GNN/readme.md

 -> **CNN**

-GNNs on graphs with translational symmetry in all dimensions are Convolutional Neural Networks.
+GNNs on graphs with translational symmetry in all dimensions are **Convolutional Neural Networks**.

 <img width="533" alt="11" src="https://github.com/user-attachments/assets/524b4680-fb94-4384-8ceb-876e2c5ab8af">

 -> **RNN**

-GNNs on one-dimemsional directed line graph (which dictates how the tokens of a sentence flow in, for example) are Recurrent Neural Networks.
+GNNs on one-dimemsional directed line graph (which dictates how the tokens of a sentence flow in, for example) are **Recurrent Neural Networks**.

 <img width="461" alt="22" src="https://github.com/user-attachments/assets/54e1644e-1a26-48d8-88e0-e562cc2c627b">